killy971/hpc-coveralls/README.md

 #### --exclude-dir

 The `--exclude-dir` option allows to exclude source files located under a given directory from the coverage report.<br/>
-You can exclude source files located under the `test/` by using this option as in the following example:
+You can exclude source files located under the `test/` directory by using this option as in the following example:

 ```yaml
 hpc-coveralls --exclude-dir=test [test-suite-names]